How to Study Better in High School

-High school is an important period in young people’s lives, since doing well and getting high marks can help them get into the college of their dreams and qualify for prestigious scholarships, which in turn can set them on the fast track to a successful career.
+High school is an important period in young people’s lives since doing well and getting high marks can help them get into the college of their dreams and qualify for prestigious scholarships, which in turn can set them on the fast track to a successful career.
 This can understandably create a lot of stress for high school students and affect their academic performance negatively, especially if they are overachievers by nature.
-Moreover, students who are not academically inclined can become discouraged and prematurely give up on their pursuits.
-This is why it’s important to stress that any student can get good grades if they are dedicated and by using some simple but effective studying tips that will be explained in this article.
+Students who are not academically inclined can become discouraged and prematurely give up on their pursuits.
+Some students may also have plans to change their high school for better opportunities, which can increase the pressure tenfolds since they might have to clear SHSAT (Specialized High Schools Admissions Test).
+In such a situation, these students can try Practice Quiz to ensure that they are prepared for the test.
+It can also help reduce overstressing and generate confidence in them to ace their interview.
+Moreover, any student can get good grades if they are dedicated and employ some simple but effective studying tips, which will be explained in this article.

 Being organized is a crucial factor for academic success that serves as a basis for everything else.
 Creating a schedule and sticking to it as much as possible will help build good study habits, improve focus and bolster mental endurance.
 A common mistake is to only do the schoolwork necessary for the following day, but students should always review notes and assigned reading of the subjects that were taught in class on the same day after school, which ensures that the lessons will be remembered better since the information is still fresh and won’t fade away.
 This way, all of the studying done for the following day will be for the purpose of revision rather than learning for the first time.
 This way, studying for an exam will become significantly easier.
 Regular breaks of fifteen to twenty minutes should be included to avoid mental exhaustion, but it’s very important to avoid the temptation of extending them, as at that point they become counterproductive.
 Additionally, it’s a good idea to include periods of physical activity in the schedule to benefit students’ health and boost their mood.
 This can be anything from playing team sports to a simple walk in the park.